WV-design/Trinity-toolhead/README.md

 > Double Check compatibility for yourself, the cad has changed quite a lot so I may have missed compatibility issues.

 ### Voron
-Partial compatibility with voron trident and 2 gantries
+Partial compatibility with voron trident and voron 2 gantries
-* Gantry must be flipped so there is more space under the xy joints
+* Gantry must be flipped
 * Cablechains for X cant be used

 ### Monolith
-Compatible up to 9mm belts
+Compatible with 6 and 9mm belts

 ## BOM: